WGUNDERWOOD/DyadicKDE.jl/replication/README.md

 The results of the empirical studies presented in [Cattaneo, Feng and Underwood, 2022](https://arxiv.org/abs/2201.05967) can be replicated by running the Julia scripts found in this directory.
-Provided in this README are details of each script, along with a description of the DOTS used for the empirical studies.
+Provided in this document are details of each script, along with a description of the DOTS data used for the empirical studies.

 ## Julia scripts